hespanha/funpartools/README.md

 ## Installation

-1. Download the *FunParTools* using one of the following options
+1. Download *FunParTools* using one of the following options

 	1. downloading it as a zip file from https://github.ucsb.edu/hespanha/funpartools/archive/master.zip